liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/01-intro.markdown

 ---
-header-id: upgrading-code-to-product-ver
+header-id: upgrading-code-to-sharepoint-ver
 ---

-# Upgrading Code to @product-ver@
+# Upgrading Code to @sharepoint-ver@

 [TOC levels=1-4]

-Upgrading to @product-ver@ involves migrating your installation and code (your custom apps) to the new version.
+Upgrading to @sharepoint-ver@ involves migrating your installation and code (your custom apps) to the new version.
 You'll learn how to upgrade your code in this section.